destinyae/citrea/README.md

 ## Acknowledgments

 - [Sovereign SDK](https://github.com/Sovereign-Labs/sovereign-sdk): Citrea is built on a forked version of the Sovereign SDK.
-We're deeply thankful to the development & support of Sovereign Labs through our journey.
+We're deeply thankful for the development & support of Sovereign Labs through our journey.
 - [Reth](https://github.com/paradigmxyz/reth): We use Reth crates in various components in Citrea.
 We're grateful for their rapid development & contribution to the Rust-Ethereum ecosystem.